Becoming an Agile Organization

 by Kacem Bacha – Vice President, Quality Assurance

 The term “agile” has become a popular business buzzword over the last several years.
 Originally coined to describe a software engineering strategy, agile is now applied to almost every aspect of an organization, including agile procurement, agile project management, and even agile HR.
 It seems everyone from the sales department to the mailroom is talking about who’s more agile than whom.
 Despite its seeming overuse in our vernacular, becoming an agile organization remains a worthy and lofty goal.
 What does it mean to be an agile organization, and why does it matter?
+Here we consider the five trademarks of an agile organization.

 What does it mean to be agile?